Skip to content

 Warning

 Research Computing expects each user to keep their scratch areas clean.
 The cluster scratch areas are not to be used for archiving data.
-In order to keep scratch clear and usable for everyone, files older than 30 days will be automatically deleted.
+In order to keep scratch clear and usable for everyone, files older than 30 days will be eligible for deletion.

 Local Scratch